nanvel/blog/2016/08/business.md

 ### 5. Market

-[Traction channels](/2016/06/business-terms#traction-channels) (According to "Traction: How Any Startup Can Achieve Explosive Customer Growth" by Gabriel Weinberg and Justin Mares).
+[[2016/06/business-terms#traction-channels|Traction channels]] (According to "Traction: How Any Startup Can Achieve Explosive Customer Growth" by Gabriel Weinberg and Justin Mares).

 Check out [moz.com](https://moz.com/) blog.